redhat-developer/vscode-extension-tester/README.md

 ```
 The results can then be found in the 'docs' directory.

+## Migrating to 3.x

+The `vscode-extension-tester` package still integrates the same way as in older versions, with one slight difference.

+If you wish to use the native dialog handlers, you will need to install an additional module `vscode-extension-tester-native`.
+The appropriate classes will then still be exported from the main module to keep code compatibility.

+One aim of 3.x is to provide a more convenient way of updating to new VS Code releases.
+The modular approach allows us to publish updates to packages like page objects or locators without updating the main module.
+If such an update occurs, you should get it on the next `npm install` in your project without making changes to your `package.json`.
+Unless your `package-lock.json` decides otherwise.

 ## Requirements

 Extension Tester runs with all its features on Linux and Windows OSes.